 How I Got Permission To Travel Abroad: Travel NOT LIVE

-No amount of pleading, begging or bribing could persuade my ex into writing a letter to give me permission to travel with the boys.
+No amount of pleading, begging or bribing could persuade my ex into writing a letter to permit me to travel with the boys.

-- The judge also gave me permission to travel anywhere in the US and Canada and internationally without written permission from my ex as long as I tell him our itinerary.
+The judge granted me a court order which permitted me to travel anywhere in the US, Canada and internationally without written permission from my ex as long as I tell my ex our itinerary.
+I could do this by email or letter.

-- It was this COURT ORDER I used on the day I went to Montreal with my kids and it’s what I carry with me when I travel anywhere for short visits like vacations.
+It was this COURT ORDER I used on the day I went to Montreal with two of my children, and it’s what I carry with me when I travel anywhere for short visits like vacations.
+Even into neighbouring states.
+I was really paranoid back then.
+My ex threatened to call the authorities on me because I took the boys skiing in the Colorado one year for 7 days.

-But what if I want to spend more time abroad?
-What if I want to live abroad or spend up to a year abroad travelling with my kids?
+What if I want to live overseas or spend up to a year abroad travelling with my kids?

-You can also get the inside scoop on we to we eloped to Scotland too.
+You can also get the inside scoop on when to we eloped to Scotland too.

 CHEEEEEEEEEEEZE.
 I’m so glad we took the boys with us.
 It just would not have been the same without them.